cookiecutter/cookiecutter-django/{{cookiecutter.repo_name}}/README.rst

 If you have errors, you can always check your stack with `docker-compose`.
 Switch to your projects root directory and run::

     docker-compose ps

-Dokku
-^^^^^^

-`Instructions for deploying with Dokku`_ can be found in the docs.

-.. _`Instructions for deploying with Dokku`: https://github.com/pydanny/cookiecutter-django/blob/master/%7B%7Bcookiecutter.repo_name%7D%7D/docs/deploy.rst